Reza Amirkhani

-He started writing at high school with "Ermia" novel.
+He started writing in high school with the Ermia novel.

 He has studied mechanical engineering at Sharif University of Technology and is a graduate of National Organization for Development of Exceptional Talents; he also writes essays and researches about scientific & social problems.

-There are also Dastan-e-Sistan and Nasht-e-Nesha written by him that describes some social problems and their solutions.
+There are also Dastan-e-Sistan and Nasht-e-Nesha written by him that describe some social problems and their solutions.

 Man-e-oo (His Ego) is one of Amirkhani's most well-known works, having been reprinted 38 times.
 It has been translated into Arabic, Russian, and Turkish.